ariel-pi/ImageToAsciiArt/README.md

 By default, the ASCII art shell uses a sample image `flower.jpg` as the input for ASCII art generation.
 The ASCII art is displayed in the console using the default output method.

 You can change the output method to display ASCII art in HTML format by using the `output` command followed by the argument `html`.
-For example:
+For example: `output html`.

 ## Authors